 My primary field sites are EcoDharma spaces within Western convert Buddhism, and with the international climate peer support group Sustaining All Life.
 The theoretical frameworks I use are psychoanalysis, particularly as it has been adapted to Global South contexts, and critical multispecies studies.
 I also bring to my research training as a clinical social worker in adult mental health at the Alliance Health Project, as well as training as a yoga and mindfulness teacher through the East Bay Meditation Center and Ignite Yoga Institute.

-I am also a creative writer!
+I am also a creative writer.
 My poetry, essays, and translations have been published in AGBOWO, bad buddhists, Electric Literature, The Offing and elsewhere.
+My academic work has appeared in Sustainability and is forthcoming in the essay collection Sensing Environmental Crises.
 My Substack, The Timely and the Timeless, is largely about my research but also how climate feelings connect to … everything … so if that sounds intriguing to you, check that out here.
-My academic work has appeared in Sustainability and is forthcoming in the book collection Sensing Environmental Crises with the University of Exeter Press.